JooNiv/QCut/docs/Options.rst

 -------------------------------

 Building every combination of QPD terms costs the product of the per-cut term counts.
-That is fine for one or two cuts and hopeless beyond that, since a generic two-qubit gate needs 58 terms. ``expansion`` controls what happens instead.
+That is fine for a relatively small number of cuts and intractably expensive beyond that, since a generic two-qubit gate needs 58 terms. ``expansion`` controls what happens instead.

 ``"auto"`` (the default) enumerates while the exact count is within ``max_exact_groups`` (default 1000) and samples above it. ``"exact"`` always enumerates, ``"sample"`` always